'Time to Live' Grants

 ****Our funds for the TIME TO LIVE Short Break grant scheme are all spent for the current grant year.
 We will reopen again in October 2021****

 ****Our TIME FOR ME Short Break grant scheme (see below) REOPENED on 1st April 2021****

-We want to encourage carers, and the people they care for, to have a ‘break’, i.e. some time-out from their regular caring routines.
-We want you to use the money to do something that you enjoy, that will give you something to look forward to and will help promote good health and well-being which is particularly important at the moment with many usual respite services suspended.
+We want to encourage carers, and the people they care for, to have a ‘break’, i.e. some time out from their regular caring routines.
+We want you to use the money to do something that you enjoy, that will give you something to look forward to and will help promote good health and wellbeing.